Wizard101 Boss Rematches

 While these are familiar to many of the other housing gauntlets and duels, these rematch fights work a bit differently.
 Usually the lowest level player dictates the difficulty of the dungeon.
 Instead, with the ideas mentioned above, the owner’s level will dictate the difficulty of the boss.
 There are 3 tiers for each boss, a level 50, a level 100, and a level 150 version.
 To get the level 50 boss you must be level 50 and under.
 Once the owner is level 51 the boss will start scaling to the level 100 version.

 As the main goal of these fights was to allow players a new option for spellement acquisition, the main drops of these fights are rank 1-6 world spellements.
 Each fight drops a specific rank.
 Nightshade has ranks 1 and 2, Krokopatra has rank 3, Meowiarty rank 4, Jade Oni rank 5 and Malistaire has rank 6.
-In addition to spellements, our foes also have a couple housing items to loot.
-Last but not least, the cantrips teleportation spells are also dropped by these bosses, just as there quest line versions did.
+In addition to spellements, our foes also have a couple housing items to loot and Azoth to collect.
+Last but not least, the Cantrips teleportation spells are also dropped by these bosses, just as there quest line versions did.
 Players who are above the bosses scaled difficulty will not get spellement drops.

 These fights bring some refreshing pve content to the game.
 A lot of the fights were a great challenge and I really enjoyed them just as something to do.
 On the other hand, I think there’s still some improvements that can be made to these bosses.